Hands on Homeschooling

 • Tapestry of Grace

 When our kids were in grades 1, 4, and 7 we began using a curriculum called Tapestry of Grace.
-This is a 4-year rotational classical style curriculum covering Ancients, Middle Ages, Early Modern and Modern.
-Based on a Christian worldview, this is the BEST curriculum I have ever used with something for everybody.
-Having all 3 girls using the same curriculum means that they all cover the same topics and subjects, but each grade level has different reading material and obviously age appropriate expectations for written work and discussions.
-You purchase the lesson plans for Year 1, Year 2, Year 3 and Year 4 and then use them over and over again as you go through the rotation.
-If you began this curriculum with your oldest child in 1st grade you would go through the 4 year cycle 3 times before he graduates.
-The reading books and reference materials will change with each grade level as you go through the curriculum in future rotations.
-We only had to add math and science and the Tapestry lesson plans provided instructions for everything else...including hands on projects!
+TOG follows the “classical method” using a 4-year rotating cycle of Ancients, Middle Ages/Reformation, Early Modern and Modern.
+Based on a Christian worldview, this is the BEST curriculum I have ever used.
+Having all three of my girls using the same curriculum means that they all cover the same topics and subjects, but each grade level has age appropriate activities and expectations.
+Each Year Plan can be purchased in digital format (DE) as well as in print.
+You purchase the lesson plans (instructions) for Year 1, Year 2, Year 3 and Year 4 and then use them over again as you go through each cycle.
+If you began this curriculum with your child in 1st grade you would go through the 4 year cycle 3 times before he graduates (going through Ancients in grades 1, 5, and 9).
+The reading books and reference materials will change with each grade level as you go through the curriculum, but you only have to purchase the lesson plans once.
+You can purchase additional pieces to go along with the curriculum for subjects like writing/grammar, map work, etc. We added our own math and science for the older students and the Tapestry lesson plans provided instructions for everything else...including hands on projects!

 At first glance, it can be intimidating.
-But perseverance pays off in the end!
-Seriously, having used this curriculum for Year 1 Ancients, we are solid in our decision to use this curriculum until our last child graduates from high school.
-You even have access to online help including other users and the authors through the Tapestry forum on their website.
+I honestly looked at it for 3 years and didn’t think I could do it, but I eventually figured out that each Year Plan has everything in it for grades 1-12 and I would never “do it all” in one year.
+We have now worked with Year Plans 1, 2, and 3 and I can honestly say that we are solid in our decision to use this curriculum until our last child graduates from high school.
+You even have access to online help including other users and the authors through the Tapestry Forum on their website.
 Check it out by clicking here...

 My quick overview of the America program: